Energy Efficient Roof: Green Roofs

 - Intensive roofs are at least 12.8 cm deep so that they can support more types of plants.
 They require extra maintenance.

-Green roofs are also called eco-roofs, living roofs, oikosteges, vegetated roofs or HVCP (Horizontal Vegetated Complex Partitions).
+Green roofs are known by many names, including: eco-roofs, living roofs, oikosteges, vegetated roofs, and HVCP (Horizontal Vegetated Complex Partitions) roofs.
 A green roof can also be a roof that uses some type of green technology like a cool roof or a roof with photovoltaic panels or solar collectors.